steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 * You can store many gigabytes of data in a single file.

 * The root directory, `"/"`, always exists, and cannot be renamed.

-It is always a directory, and cannot be overwritten by a file write operation.
-An attempt to recursively delete the root directory will delete its contents (assuming permissions allow this), but will retain the root path itself.
+* The root directory, `"/"`, It is always a  directory, and cannot be overwritten by a file write operation.

+* Any attempt to  recursively delete the root directory will delete its contents (assuming permissions allow this), but will retain the root path itself.

 * You cannot rename/move a directory under itself.